Every student is different — in age, goals, experience, and taste. That's why I tailor my lessons to meet my students exactly where they are.

 After each lesson I send students home with notes on what to practice that week.
 Songs are selected based on the student's primary style, goals, and ability level — and students are always working on at least one song they've requested or that aligns with their genre and skill level.

-Through tailored lessons that are fun and engaging for all ages, students not only become better musicians, but also gain valuable life skills such as improved self-confidence and the ability to overcome challenges.
+Through tailored lessons that are engaging and rewarding for all ages, students not only become better musicians, but also gain valuable life skills such as improved self-confidence and the ability to overcome challenges.
 It is a privilege to help guide others to express themselves creatively through music.

 The first lesson is always free — no commitment, no payment required.